 Rachel was born in 1970 in the Dominican Republic.
-At birth, she had the proper set of female sex organs.
-She was given a feminine name.
-Indeed, she was raised as a girl.
+At birth, she had the proper set of female sex organs, was given a feminine name, and since that time, was raised as a girl.
 She was soft and tender and loved playing as girls do, with dolls and colourful toys.

 At puberty, Rachel dramatically transformed into a boy; her voice deepened, facial and body hair appeared, and her penis and testicles “appeared”.
 She began to take interest in girls, and to assert herself as a boy.
 Her loving parents were astonished and conflicted.

-There are other expressions of intersex, including complete virilisation (where a genetic female becomes a male at birth and may be raised as a boy) and complete androgen insensitivity (where a genetic male becomes a female at birth, and usually becomes an “ideal” woman, with no body hair after puberty).
+There are other expressions of intersex, including complete virilisation (where a genetic female becomes a male at birth and may be raised as a boy) and complete androgen insensitivity (where a genetic male becomes a female at birth, and usually becomes an ideal woman with no body hair after puberty).
 Many a time, parents, care givers and doctors assign a sex to a newborn and with sex change operations, the child’s social interactions may be simplified.
-Yet this is not without risk, and mistakes may be difficult to live with.
+Yet this is not without risk, and mistakes may be difficult to correct.